Category Archives: Disney

 Grade: A-

-The film is way better than anticipated which is always a treat.
-It’s not that I wasn’t expecting quality but I didn’t expect to be entertained and enthralled quite as much as I was.
-I was carried away by the experience.
+The film is way better than anticipated, which is always a treat.
+It’s not that I wasn’t expecting quality, but I didn’t expect to be entertained and enthralled quite as much as I was.

 Thompson is just as good as the Baroness, a woman with a heart of stone and most similar to Miranda in The Devil Wears Prada (2006).
 With a snap of her fingers or a glance, she expects to be served and pleased, happy to take credit for other people’s work.
 It’s a toss-up which character I hate more.

-Stone and Thompson are delicious together and chew up the scenery especially when they spar and attack each other.
-These scenes are wickedly delightful and a key to their past may link them forever.
-The Baroness is tough to like since she twice tries to kill Estella/Cruella.
+Stone and Thompson are delicious together and chew up the scenery, especially when they spar and attack each other.
+These scenes are wickedly delightful, and a key to their past may link them forever.

 The actresses make magic together.

 Besides the clear parallels to Oliver Twist, Cruella also mirrors Spider-Man with the alter-ego premise.
 I saw her as a superhero.
-Traditionally, Cruella is portrayed as evil and fiendish but here she is the rooting favorite.
-This may turn some off but I loved this facet and complexity of the character.
+Traditionally, Cruella is portrayed as evil and fiendish, but here she is the rooting favorite.
+This may turn some off, but I loved this facet and the complexity of the character.

 To go deeper, the Baroness is more like the animated Disney character Cruella than Cruella is!

-I joyously anticipated which 1970s rock song would come next as nearly every sequence has this genre of music incorporated.
-Bands like Blondie, Queen, and Black Sabbath appear as well as interesting, modern takes on some of the best hits of the period.
-This adds oodles of depth and relevancy.
+I joyously anticipated which 1970s rock song would come next, as nearly every sequence incorporated this genre of music.
+Bands like Blondie, Queen, and Black Sabbath appear, along with fascinating, modern takes on some of the best hits of the period.
+This adds a wealth of depth and relevance.

 Rumors abound that Stone has signed on for a sequel to Cruella (2021).
-As long as a more thought-out story continues to be developed the character can continue to be as complex as she is entertaining.
-The style, locale, and time make the film a fantastical fantasy retelling.
+As long as a more thought-out story continues to be developed, the character can remain as complex as she is entertaining.
+The style, locale, and time make the film a fantastical retelling of a fantasy.

-Oscar Nominations: Best Costume Design (won), Best Makeup and Hairstyling
+Oscar Nominations: 1 win-Best Costume Design (won), Best Makeup and Hairstyling

 Soul-2020